 The verified eyewitness testimony theory can reasonably explain this line of evidence without liability.

-Fact #7: Jesus was a teacher and wonder worker, he had disciples, he was proclaimed as the Messiah, he was crucified under Pontius Pilate, his disciples reported that he was alive and had appeared to them three days after his crucifixion, and his disciples did not abandon their loyalty after his crucifixion
+Fact(s) #7: Jesus was a teacher and miracle worker who had disciples and was proclaimed as the Messiah; he was crucified under Pontius Pilate; and his disciples reported post crucifixion appearances of him and maintained their loyalty after his death.

 Evidence Explanation: